Kavi-Gupta/FTC-48-Portofolio/readme.md

 ### Drive Team

-* Drive coach during Interleague Tournament
+* Drive Coach during Interleague Tournament

-* Driver or operator during some of the initial meets
+* Driver or Operator during some of the initial meets

-* Coordinates with drivers/operators to implement intuitive controls
+* Coordinates with Drivers/Operators to implement intuitive controls

 ### Programming

 * Assisted other members in solving development environment errors

-* Streamlined code upload by introducing wireless code pushing
+* Streamlined code uploads by introducing wireless code pushing

 * Implemented RoadRunner (a library that helps code autonomous paths) to program better autonomous functionality